ProTechEx/vgpu-proxmox/README.md

 ## Enabling IOMMU
 #### Note: Usually this isn't required for vGPU to work, but it doesn't hurt to enable it.
-You can skip this section, but if you get any problems later on, make sure to enable IOMMU.
+You can skip this section, but if you run into problems later on, make sure to enable IOMMU.

 Assuming you installed PVE with ZFS-on-root and efi, you are booting with systemd-boot.
 All other installations use grub.
-These instructions *ONLY* apply to systemd-boot, grub is different.
+The following instructions *ONLY* apply to systemd-boot, grub is different.

 To enable IOMMU you have to enable it in your UEFI first.
-I will not provide instructions for that because its vendor specific, but usually for Intel systems the option you are looking for is called something like "Vt-d" and AMD systems tend to call it "IOMMU".
+Due to it being vendor specific, I am unable to provide instructions for that, but usually for Intel systems the option you are looking for is called something like "Vt-d", AMD systems tend to call it "IOMMU".

-After enabling it in your UEFI, you have to add some options to your kernel to enable it in proxmox.
+After enabling IOMMU in your UEFI, you have to add some options to your kernel to enable it in proxmox.
 Edit the kernel command line like this
 ```bash
 nano /etc/kernel/cmdline
 ```